The Council of Europe

 5. List of Partial Agreements, Enlarged Partial Agreements and Enlarged Agreements

+Partial Agreements: A partial agreement allows certain Council of Europe member states to work together in pursuit of goals that might not necessarily be relevant or acceptable to all countries.
+Only those member states involved in the agreements contribute to their financing and development.
 The partial agreements are important in establishing and maintaining close co-operation between member states on a range on specific issues.
 These partial agreements include the EDQM, which has been previously mentioned, as well as the European Card for Substantially Handicapped Persons.
 If you have a disability that leads to reduced mobility, you might be entitled to an EU disability parking card in your country of residence, which should be recognized in all EU countries.
-When travelling outside your home country, this EU parking card should give you access to several parking rights and facilities which are specific to the country you are visiting.
+When travelling outside your home country, this EU parking card should give you access to a number of parking rights and facilities which are specific to the country you are visiting.
+Enlarged Partial Agreements: The enlarged partial agreements include some member states and some non-member states.
+These enlarged partial agreements include the Pompidou group, the Observatory on History Teaching in Europe and the Council of Europe Development Bank, which have been previously mentioned, as well as:

 Enlarged Agreements: The enlarged partial agreements include all the member states as well as non-member states.
 They comprise the Venice Commission and the GRECO, which have previously been mentioned.